-Nigerian engineer handed written test at New York airport - BBC News
+Social Buzz: Engineer given 'entry test' at US airport

-Nigerian engineer handed written test at New York airport
+Nigerian engineer handed written test at New York airport, and death penalty bill criticised in Philippines

-A Nigerian software engineer claims he was handed a written test by a US border officer at New York's JFK airport to prove his tech credentials.
+A Nigerian software engineer claims he was handed a written test by a US border officer at New York's JFK airport to prove his tech credentials, and Filipinos on social media criticise a proposed death penalty bill.

 Tech test for Nigerian software engineer